-As at 31 December 2016, the balance owed to reinsurers was €386.609.
+As at 31 December 2018, the balance owed to reinsurers was €508.328.

 Reinsurance payables relate to balances owed to reinsurers.
 The amounts payable are calculated in accordance with reinsurance agreements.
 The timing of expected economic outflows to settle the liability with each reinsurer is contractually based, and within the normal course of business.
-There are no differences between Solvency II valuation and IFRS valuation of Reinsurance payables.
+Uncollected reinsurance premium, and reinsurance premium for policies that have not yet incepted was removed from payables in Solvency II balance sheet and was projected in Technical Provisions.
+The corresponding reinsurance premium (less reinsurance commission) amounts to €188.776, resulting in Reinsurance payables of €319.552 under Solvency II valuation of payables.